Antonio was a pastor in the Dominican Republic. And life seemed harder for him than most.

 The answer he heard was "Because I live in you."

 It is hard work to build a good house well.
 It is hard work becoming holy.
 In 1 Corinthians 6:19 God says our body is a temple for the Holy Spirit.
+And in Philippians 1 God says he will be faithful to complete a good work in you.
 And I imagine the way we are being built into something beautiful for him to live in is the hard work we put in to do the right things when we don't want to.
 But take heart, it is because God intends to live in you.